28th Marine Regiment (United States): Iwo Jima

 The first portions of the 28th Marines landed on Iwo Jima at Green Beach just after 09:00 on 19 February 1945.
 The 1st and 2nd Battalion, 28th Marines were first ashore and within 90 minutes of hitting the beach small units from these battalions had reached the west coast of the island.
 The 3rd Battalion, 28th Marines was fully ashore by 13:00 that afternoon, having taken heavy casualties in the water and while crossing the beach.
 By late in the afternoon the regiment had isolated Mount Suribachi and began to commence its attacks south against the defenders of the island redoubt.
 The 28th Marines were the only one of the four regiments that landed on D-Day to achieve their objectives.

 From 19 to 23 February, the 28th Marines fought to secure Mount Suribachi.
 Progress was initially slow and measured in yards as they had to fight their way through hundreds of layered and mutually supporting Japanese pillboxes, blockhouses, spiderholes and strongpoints.
 By the morning of 23 February, Suribachi had been encircled.
 Col. Liversledge called for a reconnaissance patrol to scale the mountain a find a path to the top if possible.
 Chosen for the mission was the 3rd Platoon, Easy Company, 2nd Battalion, 28th Marines.
 These men reached the summit at approximately 10:20 and proceeded to raise a U.S. flag.
 It was the raising of this flag that led the then Secretary of the Navy, James Forrestal, to comment that "...the raising of that flag on Suribachi means a Marine Corps for the next five hundred years".
 Fearing that the flag would be taken by higher-ups, Lt.
 Col. Chandler W. Johnson, commander of the 2nd Battalion, 28th Marines, ordered a second patrol to the top of the mountain to replace the flag with a larger one that could later be given to any senior ranking personnel that wanted it as he intended for the first flag to remain with the battalion.
 It was the raising of this second flag that was caught on film by Joe Rosenthal and would become the iconic photo of the battle.
+The regiment relied heavily on flamethrower operators during the close-quarters assault.
+Corporal Don Graves of the 2nd Battalion was the only flamethrower operator in his battalion to survive the battle without sustaining injuries.